n00mkrad/text2image-gui/README.md

 ### Settings Button (Top Bar)

+*Note: Some options might be hidden depending on the selected implementation.*

 * **Image Generation Implementation:** Choose the AI implementation that's used for image generation.
   * Stable Diffusion - [InvokeAI](https://github.com/invoke-ai/InvokeAI/): Supports the most features, but struggles with 4 GB or less VRAM, requires an Nvidia GPU
-  * Stable Diffusion - [OptimizedSD](https://github.com/basujindal/stable-diffusion): Lacks many features, but runs on 4 GB or even less VRAM, requires an Nvidia GPU
   * Stable Diffusion - [ONNX](https://github.com/huggingface/diffusers): Lacks some features and is relatively slow, but can utilize AMD GPUs (any DirectML capable card)
+  * InstructPix2Pix - For instruction-based image editing.
+Requires an Nvidia GPU

 * **Use Full Precision:** Use FP32 instead of FP16 math, which requires more VRAM but can fix certain compatibility issues.*

 * **Unload Model After Each Generation:** Completely unload Stable Diffusion after images are generated.*

 * **Stable Diffusion Model File:** Select the model file to use for image generation.

-  * Included models are located in `Data/models`.
-You can add more folder paths by clicking on "Folders...".
+  * Included models are located in `Models/Checkpoints`.
+You can add external folder paths by clicking on "Folders...".

 * **Stable Diffusion VAE:** Select external VAE (Variational Autoencoder) model.
 VAEs can improve image quality.*

+  * Default path is `Models/VAEs`.
+You can add external folder paths by clicking on "Folders...".

+* **Textual Inversion Embeddings Folder:** Select folder where embeddings (usually `.pt` files) are loaded from.

+* **LoRA Models Folder:** Select folder where LoRA models (`.safetensors` files) are loaded from.

+* **Cache Models in RAM:** When enabled, models are offloaded into RAM when switching to a new one.
+This makes it very fast to switch back, but takes up 2GB+ per cached model.

+* **Skip Final CLIP Layers (CLIP Skip):** Can improve quality on certain models.

 * **CUDA Device:** Allows your to specify the GPU to run the AI on, or set it to run on the CPU (very slow).*

 * **Image Output Folder:** Set the folder where your generated images will be saved.

 * **Output Subfolder Options:**

   * Subfolder Per Prompt: Save images in a subfolder for each prompt.
 Negative prompt is excluded from the folder name.
   * Ignore Wildcards: Use wildcard name (as in prompt input) instead of the replaced text in file/folder names.
   * Subfolder Per Session: Save images in a subfolder for each session (every time the program is started).

+* **Information to Include in Filename:** Specify which information should be included in the filename.

 * **Favorites Folder:** Specify your favorites folder, where your favorite images will be copied to (right-click image viewer or use Ctrl+D)

-* **Metadata to Include in Filename:** Specify which information should be included in the filename.
+* **Image Save Mode:** Choose whether you want to delete or keep generated images by default.

 * **When Running Multiple Prompts, Use Same Starting Seed for All of Them:** If enabled, the seed resets to the starting value for every new prompt.
 If disabled, the seed will be incremented by 1 after each iteration, being sequential until all prompts/iterations have been generated.

 * **When Post-Processing Is Enabled, Also Save Un-Processed Image:** When enabled, both the "raw" and the post-processed image will be saved.

 * **Automatically Set Generation Resolution After Loading an Initialization Image:** Automatically sets the image generation to match your image.

 * **Retain Aspect Ratio of Initialization Image (If It Needs Resizing):** Use padding (black borders) instead of stretching, in case the init image resolution does not match the image generation resolution.

 * **Advanced Mode:** Increases the limits of the sliders in the main window.
 Not very useful most of the time unless you really need those high values.

 * **Notify When Image Generation Has Finished:** Play a sound, show a notification, or do both if image generation finishes in background.

-**May not be available with certain implementations*

 ### Logs Button (Top Bar)

 * **Open Logs Folder:** Opens the log folder of the current session.
-The application deletes logs older than 3 days on every startup.
+The application deletes older logs on every startup.
-* **Copy \<logname\>.txt**: Copy one of the log files generated in the current session to clipboard.
+* **\<logname\>.txt**: Open the log file or copy the text.

-### Installer Button (Top Bar)
+### Installation Manager & Updater Button (Top Bar)

+* **Manage Installation:** Allows you to check if your installation is valid and can repair/reset it.
   * **Installation Status:** Shows which modules are installed (checkboxes are not interactive and only indicate if a module is installed correctly!).
   * **Re-Install Python Dependencies:** Re-installs the Stable Diffusion code from its repository and re-installs all required python packages.
   * **Re-Install Upscalers:** (Re-)Installs upscaling files (RealESRGAN, GFPGAN, CodeFormer, including model files).
   * **(Re-)Install:** Installs everything.
 Skips already installed components.
   * **Uninstall:** Removes everything except for Conda which is included and needed for a re-installation.

+- **Install Updates:** Allows you to update to a new version or re-install the current one.